zinkovskiy/rollbar-symfony-bundle/README.md

 ```bash
 composer require sfertrack/rollbar-symfony-bundle
 ```
-3. Create `rollbar_symfony.yaml` configuration file (if you use application structure recommended by symfony , then it should be placed to `config/packages` folder)
+3. Create `rollbar_symfony.yaml` configuration file (if you use application structure recommended by symfony, then it should be placed to `config/packages` folder)
-4. Configure your Rollbar setup in `config/packages/rollbar.yaml` or in any of the environment subdirectories:
+4. Configure your Rollbar setup in `config/packages/rollbar_symfony.yaml` or in any of the environment subdirectories:
 ```yaml
 rollbar_symfony:
    access_token: [rollbar access token]